EU set to weaken new car, truck pollution rules

 The European Parliament approved its negotiating position on Thursday.

-Lawmakers voted to keep the Commission's proposal for limits on pollution from cars, including nitrous oxides (NOx), particulate matter and carbon monoxide.
+Lawmakers voted to keep the Commission's proposal on nitrous oxides (NOx), particulate matter and carbon monoxide limits for cars.
 But they weakened NOx limits for trucks, and delayed when the rules will apply - for cars, to three years after all secondary legislation associated with the proposal is passed.

 The Commission wanted the rules to apply from 2025.